data-psl/data-psl.github.io/intensive-week-dhai-2022.md

 Dates: March 28 to April 1.

-Location: FRESK (10 rue d’Oradour-sur-Glane à Issy-les-Moulineaux, 92130)
+Location: PariSanté Campus (10 rue d’Oradour-sur-Glane à Issy-les-Moulineaux, 92130)

 Pre-register to the Courses
 ============================

 Pre-registration is now closed.
-We will be in contact with applicants in late February to confirm registration.

 Courses Content
 ============================